Alaska’s Matanuska Glacier is public, but most visitors can reach it only via private land

 In a region that an estimated 400,000 tourists visited annually before the coronavirus pandemic, that private control can be a surprise and a source of controversy.

 “It is something that comes up on every tour, and if it doesn’t come up on its own . . .
-I don’t mind bringing it up,” said Nick Jenkins, who has guided thousands of visitors on the Matanuska Glacier since 2011 for Nova, a tour company based a few miles west of the access road.
+I don’t mind bringing it up,” said Nick Jenkins, who has guided thousands of visitors on the Matanuska Glacier since 2011 for Nova Alaska, a tour company based a few miles west of the access road.
 “Some people assume it’s a public access point.
 And so they ask, ‘Is this state park access?’
 Or they ask, ‘What kind of a park is this?’
 And the answer typically surprises them that it’s a private park.”

 The Matanuska is widely considered the state’s most visitor-friendly glacier because of its proximity to the highway and the walkable approach off a parking lot at the end of the private dirt road.
 It stretches down from Chugach State Park and into a narrow river valley between the Chugach and Talkeetna mountain ranges.
 Although it is one of about 25,000 glaciers in Alaska, only a small number of those are visible from a road.